-What Does it Take to Be an Insurance Claims Clerk?
+What is an Insurance Claims Clerk?

-Life As an Insurance Claims Clerk
+A Day in the Life of an Insurance Claims Clerk

 - Provide customer service, such as limited instructions on proceeding with claims or referrals to auto repair facilities or local contractors.

 What Skills Do You Need to Work as an Insurance Claims Clerk?

 When polled, Insurance Claims Clerks say the following skills are most frequently used in their jobs: